 From waking up in the morning to going to bed at night, every aspect of our life revolves around numerous brands.
 From your toothbrush to your salt shaker, we are surrounded by products from different brands; in short, we can't live without them.
-Would you like to know some fun facts about the brands that you hear about everyday?
-People and products have an unique tale to tell.
+Would you like to know some fun facts about the brands that you hear about every day?
+People and products have a unique tale to tell.
 Every brand's backstory is filled with facts one cannot miss!

 Through this article, we list out some interesting facts about brands that will leave you in awe for sure.
 Let's dive right into them.

 - Reliance Jio has become India's most dominant telecom player.
 It enjoys immense popularity among households and there is at least one person in the family with a Jio connection.
 Ever wondered about the meaning behind Jio?
 The word Jio is a mirror image of the word Oil!

 2. We all have purchased something from Amazon some time or the other but rarely do we pay attention to its logo; that curved arrow from A to Z is there for a reason.
 Well, it’s to tell everyone that Amazon sells A-to-Z products, i.e., items from almost every product category.

 3. The Facebook color scheme is set to blue because Mark Zuckerberg suffers from red-green color blindness.